Disaster Recovery Planning and Data Backup for Information Systems and Services

 • New System Evaluation: New applications or systems will be evaluated; systems determined to be critical require a disaster recovery plan to be documented and tested prior to go-live;

 • Risk Assessment: Environments designated as mission critical must have a RECON performed in accordance with requirements in the Information Security Risk Management Standard (DS-12).
 Disaster recovery plans need to include mitigation of potential negative impacts to the mission critical system.
-Data Backup: Backups are the result of copying or archiving files for the purpose of restoring them to a specific point-in-time or in the event of data loss resulting from computer viruses, hardware failures, file corruption, accidental or intentional destruction, etc. Backups preserve data integrity in the event of data corruption or other loss of the primary copy.

 • Plan Availability: Plans must be accessible and available, independent of availability of U-M IT systems.